wp-plugins/woocommerce-postnl-parcelware/readme.txt

 After export you can easily import your WooCommerce Orders in PostNL Parcelware.

 The free version may be used as is.
+This free version works only for Parcelware Desktop.
 If you want more options and support you can buy WooCommerce PostNL Parcelware Pro for only &euro; 49,00.
+WooCommerce PostNL Parcelware PRO works also for Parcelware Web.

 **PRO version**